 Khalifa International Stadium, which opened in 1976 in Al Rayyan, has long been a cornerstone of the country’s sporting legacy – and a forerunner to its bright future.

 This impressive 40,000-seat venue has already hosted a number of prestigious events, including the Asian Games, the Arabian Gulf Cup, and the AFC Asian Cup, among others.
-It has become a good ambassador for the Middle East over the years, symbolising sporting prowess in all forms.
+It has become a good ambassador for the Middle East over the years, symbolizing sporting prowess in all forms.
 For residents of Qatar and the region, the Khalifa International Stadium is a familiar face that draws people together.

 5.Qatar Football 2022 Venue Lusail Stadium

-The 80,000-seat Lusail Stadium will symbolise Qatar’s desire to share Arab culture with the rest of the globe.
+The 80,000-seat Lusail Stadium will symbolize Qatar’s desire to share Arab culture with the rest of the globe.
 The FIFA World Cup Qatar 2022 final will be held here, with billions of people watching from across the world.